mxxptian/pxtian.github.io/_pages/about.md

 My research lies at the intersection of **statistical genetics, high-dimensional statistical inference, and biomedical data science**.
 I develop statistical and machine learning methods for complex genetic, genomic, and clinical data, with particular interests in reliable variable selection, mediation analysis, disease-gene discovery, polygenic risk prediction, and longitudinal electronic health records.

-A central theme of my research is to connect **statistical signals with biological and clinical mechanisms**, combining methodological development with applications to large-scale biomedical datasets.

 Research Focus